crashbreak/crashbreak/README.md

 Create your own plugin and improve current functionality - [become a collaborator!](http://www.crashbreak.com/extensions#contributing)

+### Request store
+Crashbreak uses [request store gem](https://github.com/steveklabnik/request_store) to store data and pass it to serializers and dumpers.
+By default it stores controller and exception instance and request object but you can add more.

+#### All crashbreak options can be found [here](https://github.com/crashbreak/crashbreak/blob/master/lib/crashbreak/config/configurator.rb).

 ## Contributing

 1. Fork it ( https://github.com/crashbreak/crashbreak/fork )